rachelesrogers/highlightr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package can be used to create a highlighted source document based on the frequency of phrases found in single or multiple note sheets.
+The goal of this method is to indicate the portions of the source document that individuals felt was most worth copying into notes, based on phrase frequency.
+The inputs necessary for this procedure are a notes document and a source document.
+The output will be HTML code for generating the highlighted text.

+## Acknowledgements

 This work was funded (or partially funded) by the Center for Statistics and Applications in Forensic Evidence (CSAFE) through Cooperative Agreements 70NANB15H176 and 70NANB20H019 between NIST and Iowa State